igorski/binarcular/README.md

 metadata at an arbitrary point, it makes sense to first look for this metadata before reading the actual data of interest.

-For this purpose you can use _scanUntil_:
+For this purpose you can use _seek_:

 ```
-async scanUntil( uint8Array, searchStringOrByteArray, optReadOffset = 0 )
+async seek( uint8Array, searchStringOrByteArray, optReadOffset = 0 )
 ```

 where: